adml-adedapo/AdemolaAdedapo/README.md

-Verifiable work experience as a Data Analyst
+Hi I'm Ade!
+Here's some of my work as a Data Analyst

 Data Analyst Portfolio: https://adml-adedapo.github.io/portfolio